CogitatorTech/zigformer/README.md

 - Supports both pretraining and instruction fine-tuning
 - Provides multiple decoding strategies (like greedy and beam search)
 - Includes a CLI for training and inference
-- Has a web-based UI for interactive chatting with the model
+- Has a web-based UI for chatting with the model
 - Supports model checkpointing and the use of configuration files

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.